yeepun14/PMU_data_bridge/report.md

 2. Accurate Parameter Matching
 Synchronization requires that voltage, frequency, and phase angle are closely aligned.
 PMUs enable real-time monitoring to ensure safe connection or reconnection.
 3. Fast Fault Detection
-With high reporting rates (30–120 samples/second), PMUs detect disturbances faster than traditional SCADA, allowing quicker responses to instability.
+With high reporting rates (30–120 samples/second), allowing quick responses to instability.
 4. Support for Inverter Control
 PMUs enhance the control of inverter-based microgrids by supporting advanced control strategies such as droop control and virtual synchronous operation.
 5. Safe Reconnection & Black Start